Sharkytihno/ort-conception-sid/exercices/README.md

 ### dataset-3

-- Quels sont les 2 produits que les femmes achètent le plus le mercredi ?
+- What are the 2 products that women buy the most on wednesday ?
-- Combien dépensent en moyenne les hommes les samedi après midi?
+- How much men spend on average on saturday afternoon ?
-- Comparez les produits qu'achètent les hommes et les femmes entre 17h et 21h ?
+- Compare the products bought by women and men between 17h and 21h ?
-- Quels sont les 3 mois de l'année qui rapportent le plus de chiffres d'afffaire ?
+- What are the 3 months of the year that bring the most revenue ?

-Prix unitaires des produits
+Unit prices of products

 | sku    | unit-price |
 | ------ | ---------- |